jackmerrill/maatt.fr/content/bucket.md

 - Contribute to the research of a major topic
 - Have or attend a slumber party/sleepover
 - Attend a decent university (UC San Diego?)
+- Attend a F1 race
+  - And enter the paddock
 - Steal whatever bucket list [Daniel](https://daan.ws) comes up with